 Law, J.D. & Social Work, M.S.W.
 Dual Degree

 Lawyers and social workers both work to serve individuals and communities through different disciplines.
-The Juris Doctor/Master of Social Work dual degree offered through Saint Louis University School of Law and the College for Public Health and Social Justice allows students to combine those disciplines, equipping them not only with the training to practice law but with the in-depth knowledge of social conditions and the needs of individuals, groups and communities to promote well-being.
+The Juris Doctor/Master of Social Work dual degree offered through the Saint Louis University School of Law and the College for Public Health and Social Justice allows you to combine those disciplines, equipping you not only with the training to practice law but with the in-depth knowledge of social conditions and the needs of individuals, groups and communities to promote well-being.

 Fieldwork and Research Opportunities

 SLU LAW's Legal Clinics give students first-hand experience representing clients who otherwise would not be able to afford a lawyer, under the direction of skilled and compassionate professors.
 Clinic students can work on civil and human rights issues, landlord-tenant disputes, vacancy issues, consumer protection issues, municipal ordinance violations and criminal defense, among others.
 On-site field placements offer the opportunity to intern with organizations focused on immigration law, health care accessibility and capital defense.

 A J.D. and an M.S.W. allow graduates diverse career opportunities, including public defense, nonprofit management, public welfare administration, victim advocacy, service as a guardian ad litem, judiciary service and more.
 Other career paths include practice in family law, immigration law, health policy/health law, employment law, disability law, elder law, environmental law, or even corporate law while taking on pro bono cases as part of one's practice.